SteveLeungYL/WaterTracker/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributing are welcomed but I might not have enough time to update this app frequently.
+Contributing is welcome, but I might not have enough time to update this app frequently.
 Feel free to fork this repo and implement your own features.
 And give me a pull request if you like.

 <!-- LICENSE -->
 ## License